3 Signs That “Online Date” Is Actually a Criminal in a Basement

 Step 2: Love Bombing.
 They pour on affection fast.
 Constant messages.
 Compliments.
 “I’ve never felt this way before.”
 It moves quickly because they need to build emotional dependency before you have time to think clearly.

 Step 3: The Isolation.
 Slowly, conversations shift away from the platform where you met.
 They suggest texting, email, and WhatsApp.
 This gets them off the platform’s safety monitoring.
+AI-powered scams take this even further.
+Criminals now use deepfake video calls to make victims believe they’re talking to a real person.
+Learn how deepfakes work in our guide to the 5 most dangerous AI scams targeting families.

 Step 4: The Crisis.
 Something goes wrong.
 A medical emergency.
 A business deal gone bad.
 They’re stuck overseas and need money for a flight home.
 The request feels urgent.
 It feels personal.
 It feels like helping someone you love.